moreirathomas/readings/README.md

-# Dev resources
+# Readings

-This repository is a collection of resources and reading on software development and computer sciences, and a few more related things.
+This repository is a collection of readings and other resources on software development, computer sciences and a few more related things.

 ## Design